Jay-Karia/jqlite/docs/features/conditions.md

 `$.users[?(@.age > 18)]`

 ## Context
-The `@` context is used to refer to the each and every element in the array.
+The `@` context is used to refer each and every element in the array.

 ## Logical Conditions
 Two logical operators `&&` and `||` are supported